siunam321/CTF-Writeups/Proving-Grounds-Play/FunBox/README.md

 Some hint in the `index.php`.

-We can also see that this site is using WordPress, we can use `wpscan` to enumerate this WordPress site!
+Next, since the website is running WordPress, we can use `wpscan` to enumerate this WordPress website!

 **WPScan Result:**